Boston Bike Blockers

 Why those restrictions on photos?

-Emergencies happen, and plenty of us need to do a questionably legal maneuver once in a while.
-I wanted to keep the focus on cars that willfully block bike lanes with no apparent consideration for cyclists.
+Emergencies happen, and plenty of us need to do a questionably legal maneuver once in a while (especially with some of the odd street configurations in the Boston area).
+Let's keep the focus on cars that willfully block bike lanes with no apparent consideration for cyclists.
 If we get to the point those are no longer a constant problem for cyclists in the Boston area, we can consider whether we need to address the driver who pulls over for 5 seconds to send a text, attend to a child, etc., and then gets out of the way.
-If we get better bike infrastructure built, it will likely take care of many of those cases too!
+If we get better bike infrastructure built, it will likely reduce many of those cases too!

 What other considerations do you take?